If you’ve ever wondered how fish react to fishing pressure, a new study on brown trout offers tantalizing clues.

 Let’s Go Fishing

-Both the number of trout seen and hooked declined on successive days of each three-day trip on the Ugly, as fishing pressure pushed the browns tight into cover.
+Both the number of trout seen and hooked declined on successive days of each three-day trip on the Ugly, presumably because fishing pressure pushed the browns tight into cover.
 Researchers allowed two to four weeks to elapse between each three-day fishing trip, and noted that trout sightings and catches returned to high levels on the first day of each trip.
 In other words, fish responded to angling immediately, but the effects on trout behavior disappeared after two weeks.

 On the more pressured Owen River, the numbers of fish seen and hooked were much lower on the first day and did not change during successive days of each trip.